-MANA 6360 (3-3-0) Problems and Challenges in Organizational Management
+MANA 6360 (3-3-0) Managerial Strategy and Implementation (S-L)

-This is an integrative course designed to provide students the opportunity to perform a comprehensive analysis of an organization's management practices.
-In this course, students will utilize case methodology to develop the skills necessary for uncovering and resolving organizational problems.
-In addition, students will address the latest trends and challenges that managers face in today's business environment.
+This is an integrative course designed to provide students the opportunity to strategically apply the learning they have gained in previous coursework to organizational management Students will learn how to implement leadership, communication, change, teamwork, ethics, organizational behavior, and human resources' skills from their previous classes to uncover and resolve organizational problems.
 This is the capstone course for the M.A. in Management.
+Students will apply a service-learning component by implementing the learning in an organization of their choice.
 Fall, Spring, Online.
 Prerequisite: May be taken only in a student's last semester in the program.